OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 - Word
 - Excel custom functions

-You can choose to create the project using HTML, CSS and JavaScript, or using Angular or React, and can choose between JavaScript and Typescript as well.
+You can choose to create the project using HTML, CSS and JavaScript, or using Angular or React.
+For whichever framework you choose, you can choose between JavaScript and Typescript as well.

 Each [5-minute quick start](../index.md) contains step-by-step instructions that describe how to create an Office Add-in using the Yeoman generator.
 Within a quick start, select the `Yeoman generator` tab to display the proper set of instructions, as shown in the following screenshot.